EpicMan/Oposband/readme.txt

   Or open lib/help/html/command.html or lib/help/html/commdesc.html in your browser.

---- Most of this file inherited from PosChengband, updated for Oposband 7.1.liquorice.
+--- Most of this file inherited from PosChengband, updated for FrogComposband.